 Still can’t sleep?

 If you feel the need to use a sleep aid for more than one week or if you are escalating your dosage, chances are good that something bigger is affecting your sleep.

 “There may be underlying issues that can be easily addressed,” commented Dr. Patel, “such as sleep apnea (stopping breathing during sleep), poor sleep-related behaviors (such as excessive use of electronics), stress or anxiety.”
 Schedule a meeting with a sleep specialist to learn the root causes behind your trouble sleeping.
 Reliance on sleep aids can only last for so long.
 Sometimes a sleep medicine physician may need to perform a sleep study which allows for a thorough evaluation of brain waves, movements and breathing during sleep.

-To determine if seeing a sleep specialist is right for you, take our free sleep questionnaire.
+To determine your risk for sleep apnea and if seeing a sleep specialist is right for you, take our free sleep assessment.

 If you are struggling to sleep, you can learn more by reading these similar articles.